California law does not require employers to drug test their employees unless doing so is necessary to comply with federal law.

 As a result, courts determine whether a drug test violates an employee’s right to privacy by considering several factors, such as the equipment used and how it is administered.

-California Pre-Employment Drug Testing Laws
+What Are California Pre-Employment Drug Testing Laws?

 California drug test laws permit employers to drug test prospective employees.
 These drug tests must also maintain the applicant’s right to privacy.

 However, California courts have held that the protection is weaker for pre-employment drug testing because the employer does not have the same ability to observe prospective employees as it does its own employees.

 As an employee, it is especially important to be aware that your employer can and likely does test for marijuana use.

 Even though marijuana is legal under state law, the California Supreme Court ruled in Ross v.
 RagingWire Telecomms, Inc. that employers may drug test employees for marijuana and terminate their employment if the employee fails the test.

 This is true regardless of whether the marijuana was recommended to you for medical reasons.

 The constitutional right to privacy almost universally prohibits random drug testing in California.
 For most jobs, an employer must give notice to all current and prospective employees before a drug test.

 The only exceptions are for public jobs with a high degree of responsibility and jobs where public safety is concerned.

 For example, a construction company conducting random drug tests likely does not violate the right to privacy because public health and safety are involved.